Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The case

 Our goal is to prove that there exists a universal constant $\alpha>0$ such that

+see Theorem \ref{thm:Main-OneDimension} below.
 To do so, our strategy can be split in the following steps: \begin{enumerate} \item First, we prove that the volume of each section $C_i$ is small with respect to the volume of $C$ when $k$ is large.
 This is Lemma \ref{lem:single_face_bound}.

 \item We show that $\vol_{d}(S)$ is well approximated by $\vol_{d+1}(C)$ when $k$ is large.
 We do so by building inner and outer approximations of each $C_i$ using cones built from either $S_i$ or $S_{i+1}$ and projecting to extreme points, either in $S_0$ or in $S_k$.
 This is \Cref{lem:upper_and_lower_bound_n_1}.